msetina/PKCS11-card-management/README.rst

 Key management for PKCS11 smartcards
 ====================================

-Tools to enable creation of ekys and certificates on smartcards.
+Tools to enable creation of keys and certificates on smartcards.